agilecrm/500apps-public-gtm-siterecording/README.md

-# Site Recording by 500apps - Website Visitor Tracker
+# Site Recording by 500apps - Session Recording Software
 Record the visitor journey of your website on a click.
-Analyze the behavior based on the visitors’ actions and find the areas of improvement by knowing what your visitor needs through siterecording software.
+Analyze the behavior based on the visitor’s actions and find the areas of improvement by knowing what your visitor needs through siterecording software.
 Determine the missing elements in the website and simplify the marketing efforts that drive to create high user engagements and ultimate customer experience.

 [Get Started](https://infinity.500apps.com/siterecording) to understand website visitor behavior with [Site Recording](https://siterecording.com)